JohanChane/clashtui/README.md

 - Press `Enter` to generate configuration to `Profile`.
 Press `p` to switch back to `Profile`, then `Enter` to select the configuration.

 The latest templates can be found [here](./Example/templates).

+### For Command line user
+clashtui now also provide command line interface, simply type `clashtui -h` to find out
+> shell auto-compeltion can be generated by clashtui itself. use `clashtui --generate-shell-completion --shell [zsh/bash/powershell]` to do so.

 ### Advanced Usage